laravel/docs/upgrade.md

 Laravel 5.3 requires PHP 5.6.4 or higher.
 HHVM is no longer officially supported as it does not contain the same language features as PHP 5.6+.

+### Deprecations

+All of the deprecations listed in the [Laravel 5.2 upgrade guide](#5.2-deprecations) have been removed from the framework.
+You should review this list to verify you are no longer using these deprecated features.

 ### Arrays

 #### Key / Value Order Change